|

 Brian Rehak

-Hollywood, CA |
+Hollywood, CA

-I am so sorry to hear of Mr. Allen's passing, yet I am oddly
+| I've lost an idol I am so sorry to hear of Mr. Allen's passing, yet I am oddly

 relieved to hear that it was painless and peaceful.
 My prayers are